Members can borrow and return resources, participate in programs and access internet, fax, scanning, printing and copying facilities.

 Library Membership may be made online by completing the Wellington Library Registration Form.

-Fees and Charges apply to overdue items, printing, covering and replacement of lost books (see Fees and Charges below).
+Fees and Charges apply to printing, covering and replacement of lost books (see Fees and Charges below).

 Library loans enable you to search resources in Victorian and interstate libraries.
 Resources can be requested with the Send a Request link from our catalogue or here.